thiswd/gluttony-control/README.md

 The `whenever` gem was integrated to manage scheduled tasks via Cron.
 The data import task is set to run every day at 4:13 am, ensuring that the application always has the freshest data without manual intervention.

+### System Status Endpoint

+The root endpoint (`/`) serves as a quick system status check for the API.
+It provides essential information, such as:

+- Database connectivity
+- The last cron job's run timestamp
+- System uptime
+- Memory usage

+To retrieve the system's memory usage, the `sys-proctable` gem was employed due to its comprehensive process table inspection capability.

+### Product Index Endpoint

+For product listing and pagination, the `kaminari` gem was chosen.
+This gem offers an intuitive interface for paginating ActiveRecord models and provides helpful methods like `current_page`, `total_pages`, and `total_count`.
+These methods were leveraged to enhance the JSON output, making it more user-friendly and information-rich.

+### Product Update Parameters

+When designing the parameters allowed for product update actions, careful consideration was given to which attributes could be modified.
+Fields such as dates (`created_at`, `updated_at`), `status`, and `code` were intentionally excluded from permissible update parameters.
+This decision stemmed from the understanding that:

+- Dates should be managed internally to maintain data integrity and not be altered manually.
+- The `code` is a unique identifier and should remain consistent throughout the product's lifecycle.
+- Modifying the `status` through general update actions could lead to unintentional changes and potential misuse.

+### API Documentation with Swagger

+Swagger was chosen as the tool for API documentation for several reasons:

+- **Interactivity**: Swagger provides an interactive UI that allows users to explore the API and make requests, fostering a more hands-on understanding of the API's capabilities.
+- **Standardization**: Swagger uses the OpenAPI Specification, which is a widely-adopted industry standard for describing RESTful APIs.
+- **Clarity and Completeness**: The visual representation, coupled with structured endpoint descriptions, makes it easier for both developers and non-developers to grasp the API's functionalities.
+- **Integration Ease**: Swagger's toolset integrates seamlessly with many modern development workflows, ensuring that the documentation remains up-to-date with code changes.

 ### Acknowledgements

 This project was developed as a challenge for [Coodesh](https://coodesh.com).